Crane fly: Pest status

-The European crane fly, Tipula paludosa and the marsh crane fly T. oleracea are agricultural pests in Europe.
-Crane fly larvae of economic importance live in the top layers of soil where they feed on the roots, root hairs, crown, and sometimes the leaves of crops, stunting their growth or killing the plants.
-They are pests on a variety of commodities.
+Some members of the tipulid genus Tipula, such as the European crane fly, Tipula paludosa and the marsh crane fly T. oleracea are agricultural pests in Europe.
+The larvae of these species live in the top layers of soil where they feed on the roots, root hairs, crown, and sometimes the leaves of crops, stunting their growth or killing the plants.
+They are pests on a wide variety of plants.
 Since the late 1900s, T. paludosa and T. oleracea have become invasive in the United States.
 The larvae have been observed on many crops, including vegetables, fruits, cereals, pasture, lawn grasses, and ornamental plants.
+Starlings and members of the crow family will predate leatherjackets by probing for them beneath the soil, and the grubs have been successfully controlled by pathogenic nematodes watered on to the ground.

 In 1935, Lord's Cricket Ground in London was among venues affected by leatherjackets.
 Several thousand were collected by ground staff and burned, because they caused bald patches on the pitch and the pitch took unaccustomed spin for much of the season.

 Phylogenetics

-The phylogenetic position of the Tipulidae remains uncertain.
+The phylogenetic position of the Tipuloidea remains uncertain.
 The classical viewpoint that they are an early branch of Diptera—perhaps (with the Trichoceridae) the sister group of all other Diptera—is giving way to modern views that they are more highly derived.
 This is thanks to evidence from molecular studies, which is consistent with the more derived larval characters similar to those of 'higher' Diptera.
 The Pediciidae and Tipulidae are sister groups (the "limoniids" are a paraphyletic clade).
-Specifically, Limoniinae has recently been treated by numerous authors at the rank of family, but subsequent phylogenetic analyses revealed that the remaining groups of tipulids render the group paraphyletic.
-The Cylindrotominae appear to be a relict group that was much better represented in the Tertiary.
-Tipulidae probably evolved from ancestors in the Upper Jurassic, the Architipulidae, and representatives of the Limoniinae are known from the Upper Triassic.
+Specifically, Limoniidae has recently been treated by numerous authors at the rank of family, but subsequent phylogenetic analyses revealed that the remaining groups of tipulids render the group paraphyletic.
+The Cylindrotomidae appear to be a relict group that was much better represented in the Tertiary.
+Tipulidae probably evolved from ancestors in the Upper Jurassic, the Architipulidae, and representatives of the Limoniidae are known from the Upper Triassic.